World Bank, IFC approve $2.2 billion lending to Serbia in 2016-2020

 The reforms include disposing of more than 500 remaining state and socially-owned commercial enterprises and improving the performance of state utilities and public transport firms.

-The programme is to be financed with $1.6 billion made available by the World Bank and another $600 million by the IFC.
+The program is to be financed with $1.6 billion made available by the World Bank and another $600 million by the IFC.

 The International Monetary Fund, which has a 1.2 billion euro ($1.34 billion) standby loan arrangement with Serbia, expects economic growth to be flat in 2015.